Muciojad/portfolio/README.md

 A start-up project of an educational mobile game focused on learning English.
 The game featured several language-related educational mini-games, a flashcards mode, and a simple story mode.

-As a Unity Developer on this project, I was responsible for app flow architecture, UI implementation, mini-games and flashcards module implementation, backend integration, and bug fixing.
+As a Unity Developer on this project, I was responsible for **app flow architecture, UI implementation, mini-games and flashcards module implementation, backend integration**, and bug fixing.

 The project was co-funded by a government program and was suspended due company financial issues.